mautic/developer-documentation-new/docs/components/campaigns.rst

 During the import process, Mautic performs the following actions:

 *   Verifies that the importing user has the necessary permissions and access to all relevant entities.
-*   Checks if all plugins and other dependencies required by the campaign are present in the current Mautic instance.
+*   Checks if all Plugins and other dependencies required by the campaign are present in the current Mautic instance.
 *   Identifies any ID conflicts with existing entities.
 If conflicts are found, Mautic will prompt you to either update the existing entities or create new ones.
 *   Creates the campaign along with all its related entities to ensure it functions correctly after import.